 Insight and Iteration: Humans review agent performance, identify strategic opportunities, and refine objectives based on market changes, competitive dynamics, and customer feedback.

 This is the vision of “AI harnessed by human warmth and creativity” — AI handles data-intensive execution; humans provide empathy, creativity, and strategic judgment.
+See How AI Is Transforming Marketing for the full thesis on this shift from human-run to agent-run campaigns.

 Real-World Applications